wvissers/openhab2-bindings-alarmclock/README.md

 For a quick start to review this binding, proceed as follows:

-1. Download the repository as zip, and locate the file org.openhab.binding.alarmclock-2.4.0-SNAPSHOT.jar in the target folder.
+1. Download the file org.openhab.binding.alarmclock-2.4.0-SNAPSHOT.jar in the target folder of this repository.
 2. Copy this file to the addons folder of the operational openHAB system.
 3. Use the Paper UI to create a new thing, using the "Alarmclock" binding.
 4. With the Paper UI, set the (default) times, days, offsets etc. to values of your choice.
 5. Add some items as desired.
-6. See the alarmclock in action, e.g. using the Control section of the Paper UI.
+6. See the alarmclock in action, e.g. using the Control section of the Paper UI or in a sitemap (see example below).

 ## Discovery